The Story Of Cathedral Quarter Hotel

 In the early 2000s, the building underwent a careful restoration, transforming it into the luxurious boutique hotel you see today.
 Original features such as the grand staircase, oak-paneled council chamber, and stained-glass windows have been preserved, blending seamlessly with modern amenities to offer a unique stay that reflects both past and present.

-One of the building’s most notable moments came in 1977 when Queen Elizabeth II visited during her Silver Jubilee tour.
+One of the building’s most notable moments came in 2010 when Queen Elizabeth II visited.
 This prestigious event solidified the site’s historical significance, and today, Cathedral Quarter Hotel remains a proud landmark in Derby’s cultural heritage.

 We invite you to experience the charm, history, and luxury of this iconic building—whether you’re staying in one of our individually designed rooms or celebrating a special occasion in our elegant event spaces.